Lamelynx/GodotUniversalIntentPlugin-Android/README.md

-GodotUniversalIntentPlugin for Godot 3.2.2+
+GodotUniversalIntentPlugin for Godot 3.2.2 - 4.1
 ====================================
 ____________________________________

-Android plugin for Godot 3.2.2 and above.
+Android plugin for Godot 3.2.2 to 4.1.

 Proof of concept project.
 You can create your own android intents and get the result.